ginga-org-br/gingaf/README.md

 ## Architecture

 The `gingaf` repository is organized as a host-centric monorepo: the root directory (`.`) contains the Flutter visual host application for Ginga applications.
 It depends on core Dart packages in `packages/ncldoc/` (the headless execution engine, see [packages/ncldoc/README.md](packages/ncldoc/README.md)) and `packages/ccws/` (the web service library, see [packages/ccws/README.md](packages/ccws/README.md)).

-While `node/` provides the Node.js middleware and web interactive playground (see [node/README.md](node/README.md)).
+The web interactive playground and player are located in [`node/`](node/README.md), which also provides the `ginga-node` package.

 User-level applications built on top of `gingaf` include [ginga-playground](https://ginga-org-br.github.io/gingaf/playground/) (for web-based evaluation) and [ginga-code](https://github.com/ginga-org-br/ginga-code) (a Visual Studio Code extension for application development).